EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: dyn-2c-origami-3state

    L-shaped DNA origami structure labeled with Atto647N and Cy3B.
-The donor is attached to a tether that can freely bind to any of the two binding strands.
+The donor is attached to a tether that can freely bind to the two binding strands.

 .. _data-prep_2c_d:
 Data preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The origami structures were measured on a smTIRF microscope with two separate EMCCD cameras, one for the donor and one for the acceptor.
-ALEX was used to excite the donor and acceptor fluorophores alternatively at an exposure time of 50 ms, also the frame transfer time of the cameras was set to 2.2 ms. The resulting data would then be videos of consecutive frames from each channel with *.tif* file format.
-You can find a couple of example raw data on `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_.
+ALEX with a GR excitation cycle was used to excite the donor and acceptor fluorophores alternatively at an exposure time of 50 ms, also the frame transfer time of the cameras was set to 2.2 ms. The resulting data would then be videos of consecutive frames from each channel with *.tif* file format.
+You can find a couple of raw data movies on `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_.

-.. warning:: Maybe a figure here similar to what we have for static 2C to show the two cameras and excitation scheme, GR.

 .. _localization_2c_d:
 Co-Localization of Molecules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using two separate detection paths like the present example, there might be the chance of some discrepancy between the cameras' fields of view resulting from chromatic and spherical aberrations or cameras misalignment regarding to shifts, rotation, or magnification difference.
-To make sure that double-labeled species are detected, a correct linking of same molecule emitters across the detection channels is needed.
-DeepLASI makes a coordinate transformation map to get rid of any potential difference.
+To make sure that double-labeled species are detected, a correct linking of same molecule emitters across the detection channels is needed. *Deep-LASI* makes a coordinate transformation map to get rid of any potential difference.
 For more details about mapping, please refer to the section :doc:`./examples/example-2c-FRET-Static`

 To perform the mapping step, we used zero-mode waveguide (ZMW) as a calibration pattern which was illuminated by the wide-field lamp on the microscope.
 The ZMW was then imaged on both channels and with the steps shown on :numref:`mapping menu`, we opened the images one by one and used them to calibrate both channels.
 You can take the same steps as we did with the following instructions.